SDS Update And Revision Services

 For other cases, it would be a good practice to update SDS regularly, for example, every year or every two years.
 This step would make sure that the current version is fully compliant with local regulations, as countries and territories frequently issue revisions to their regulations.

-Furthermore, it is also welcome to voluntarily update the safety data sheet when there is any new, additional, or revised information, which you think would be significant for target audiences during the handling, transport, and use of chemicals.
+Furthermore, it is also welcomed to voluntarily update the safety data sheet when there is new, additional, or revised information, which you think would be significant for target audiences during the handling, transport, and use of chemicals.